yesco/minisquel/README.md

 ## NON-goals
 - NO: full standard SQL (we go for subset)
-- NO:high optimial efficency (go download DuckDB instead!)
+- NO: high optimial efficency (go download DuckDB instead!)
-- NO: tokenizer/parser-tree/internal represenation
+- NO: tokenizer/parser-tree/internal represenation (yet... lol)
 - NO: optimizer
 - NO: more datatypes (but funtions on strings: xml/json etc)
 - NO: ODBC, NO: JDBC - no fxxing way!
-- NO: stored prepared queries
+- NO: stored procedures P/SQL

 ## Working Examples